John Egan (footballer, born 1992): Sheffield United

 Egan re-joined former loan club Sheffield United on 19 July 2018 on a four-year contract for an undisclosed club-record fee.
 In his first season with the team, he helped them gain promotion to the Premier League.
 On 21 August 2020 he signed a new four-year contract, keeping him at the club until 2024.
 Egan departed the club upon the expiry of his contract.

 Burnley

 In September 2024, Egan signed for EFL Championship side Burnley on a free transfer on a one-year deal.

 Hull City

 On 3 February 2025, Egan signed an eighteen-month contract with EFL Championship side Hull City for an undisclosed fee.
 He made his Hull City debut on 12 February against his former team in a 2–0 defeat.
 He scored his first goal for the club when he netted the equaliser late in extra-time on 13 September, in the 2–2 away draw against Swansea City.

+On 2 January 2026, Egan triggered an appearance-related clause in his contract that will see him stay at Hull until the summer of 2027.